SouthsideSoftware/RabbitOperations/README.md

 use an external RavenDB if you like.
 If you use RavenDB externally, you will have to obtain an appropriate license from their [website](http://www.ravendb.org).

-## Next Steps
-Check out our [Trello board](https://trello.com/b/m0ZLn5d7/rabbitoperations) that shows what we're up to and what we're planning.

 ## Contributing

-Pull requests welcome.
+Pull requests are welcome.
 If you want to get involved in the project, there is room for one or two more core contributors.
 Next interesting challenges are replaying errors for NServiceBus and adding support for Rebus.